 But before Biden's scheduled dialogue at Irvine Auditorium with former U.K. Deputy Prime Minister Nick Clegg, the former VP spent time at a voter registration event hosted by student groups at Bodek Lounge.
 Hundreds of students were seen swarming the Democratic Party leader, who spoke about the reputation of the United States in the Trump era and urged students to vote regardless of their political affiliation.

 Earlier this year, Biden made a low-profile visit to campus to attend a class with Wharton graduate students in the highly selective course run by The Lauder Institute's William Lauder.
 He also made a public appearance in February for the Silfen Forum, and then again in March, for a dialogue with President Amy Gutmann around international affairs and cancer research.

 After wrapping up his term under President Barack Obama in 2016, Joe Biden accepted the title of "Benjamin Franklin Presidential Practice Professor" and a position leading the Penn Biden Center for Diplomacy and Global Engagement, based in Washington, DC.
 Biden was named a Penn professor about a year after partnering with Penn’s Abramson Cancer Center following the death of his son, 1991 College graduate Beau Biden.

 Biden remains a figure of intense fascination on campus.
-Students swarmed the former vice president nearly every time he appeared on campus this year, and events where he spoke consistently elicited a full house.
+Students swarm the former vice president nearly every time he appears on campus this year, and events where he speaks consistently elicit a full house.
 While the exact nature of Biden’s role is still unclear, many students have been inspired by his talks on grief, immigration, and research.

 How did Biden get his title?